 Remember to make the call to action (CTA) as natural and relevant as possible.
 After all, the customer or prospect clicked the piece of content to learn more about the associated keyword or keyword phrase (don’t make your content a billboard!).

-Content Marketing Creates Brand Leadership Position
+Content Marketing Creates Brand Leadership Position For B2B

 A B2B content marketing strategy can give your organization the ability to become involved in conversations that are happening across the industry.

-For example, one of our network security clients recently published a blog post around best practices for dealing with the WCry ransomware that has made headlines around the world.
+For example, one of our network security clients published a blog post around best practices for dealing with the WCry ransomware that has made headlines around the world.

 Content Marketing Builds Foundation for Fending Off the Competition

-“Keeping up with the Joneses” is a very meaningful term in B2B marketing.
+“Keeping up with the Joneses” is a still very meaningful term in B2B marketing.
 Content marketing strategies can help you generate all the content needed to dominate the space and erase the competition from the picture for a specific search term.

 While you may have a product page ranking on the first page of organic search for a specific term, you could be ranking behind a competitor with a much more powerful domain.